-Woods End’s web developer is TRUSTe certified.
-TRUSTe is an independent, non-profit initiative whose mission is to build users’ trust and confidence in the Internet by promoting the principles of disclosure and informed consent.
-Woods End wants to demonstrate its commitment to your privacy and has agreed to disclose its information practices and have its privacy practices reviewed and audited for compliance by TRUSTe.
+Woods End’s web developer promotes principles of disclosure and informed consent.
+Woods End wants to demonstrate its commitment to your privacy and has agreed to disclose its information practices and have its privacy practices reviewed by web consultants.

 Collection and Use of Personally Identifiable